sathishreddy48/.NET-Core/README.md

 # .NET-Core
 Step in to .NET Core , MVC, Web API Architecture and Usage.
-MultiThreading and Parllel Programming Basics, We'll try to Add few complex programs in this sections
+MultiThreading and Parallel Programming Basics, We'll try to Add few complex programs in this sections

+#Parallel Programming
+  Concepts to cover .
+   MaxDegreeOfParallelism